ace-lab/pl-ucb-faded-parsons/elements/pl-faded-parsons/GeneratorREADME.md

     return False #1given
 ...
 ```
+This will create a reference solution and sortable code lines in a `<pl-faded-parsons>` element (with blanks where the `?text?` are).

 Note that the full line comments as well as the `# return early!` comments will be included in the reference solution, but not the sortable code lines.

 By contrast, the special-form comments (eg `#0given` and `#blank _:_`) will not appear in the reference solution, but will edit the starting configuration of the sortable code lines.
 (`#0given` includes `def is_sublist(lst, sublist):` as a part of the starting solution with 0 indents, `#1given` includes `return False` with 1 indent, and `#blank _:_` sets the inital text of the blank in the brackets to `_:_`. )

-Note there is no way to indicate a red-herring or distractor line!
+There is no way to indicate a red-herring or distractor line!
 Distractors are philosophically  antithetical to the design of FPPs!

 Continuing to the `test` region, the file concludes: